King Edgar the Peaceful, was born, the son of King Edmund

 Olaf Sihtricson, returned as ruler of Northumbria.

-Olaf Sihtricson was replaced by Eric Bloodaxe as ruler of Northumbria.
+Eric Bloodaxe replaced Olaf Sihtricson as ruler of Northumbria.

-King Eadred captured and imprisoned Archbishop Wulfstan of York who helped the Vikings.
+King Eadred captured and imprisoned Archbishop Wulfstan of York who had helped the Vikings.

-The Northumbrians expelled Eric Bloodaxe and returned their allegiance to Eadred.
+The Northumbrians expelled Eric Bloodaxe and returned their allegiance to King Eadred.

 955 (23rd November)